 The “benchmark” silver plan is used to calculate subsidies.
 It represents the second-lowest-cost silver premium for a 40 year old.15 This benchmark has stayed relatively stable in Arkansas over the past three open enrollment periods.

 |Average Benchmark Premiums for Arkansas Marketplace Plans||2018 Plan Year||2019 Plan Year||2020 Plan Year|

 |Average “Benchmark” Silver Plan (second-lowest silver premium)||$364||$378||$365|

 Arkansas Marketplace Subsidies

-In 2019, 89% of people enrolled in the Arkansas Marketplace plans received subsidies known as Advanced Premium Tax Credits (APTC).
+In 2019, 89% of people enrolled in the Arkansas Marketplace plans received Obamacare subsidies, also known as Advanced Premium Tax Credits.
 This figure was up slightly from 2017.17

 Here are some examples of cost savings with subsidies

 A 28 year old in Little Rock, Ark., who earns $24,000 a year could get a 2020 silver plan for $122 per month after subsidies.19 The same policy would cost $311 per month without the premium tax credits that cover 61% of the cost.